 The term hikikomori more properly applies to young people who are otherwise physically able and are expected to have vestiges of a life outside of the home.
 Elderly people, on the other hand, have already lived their lives, and therefore can be excused for being more homebound and seeing fewer people, especially if due to age related conditions such as declining health.

 Compare The Hermit.
-Compare and contrast Basement Dweller and Crazy Survivalist.
+Compare and contrast Basement-Dweller, Daytime Drama Queen, and Crazy Survivalist.

 open/close all folders

 Pictured above: Japan from Axis Powers Hetalia refers to himself as a hikikomori in the strip alluding to Comodore Perry's arrival to Japan.
 Meeting the Americans after 200 years of isolation terrifies him so much that he almost has an Heroic BSOD at the mere idea of speaking to them.

 The strips with isolationist!Japan and Netherlands confirm this, as Japan locks himself in his room constantly and when Netherlands steps in he panics and screams that he doesn't even want the sunlight to touch him.
 He even automatically curls up in a ball on the floor whenever he hears the word "open".